Last update: 3/26/2020. This is an ongoing story and will be updated with the latest information.

-- Wash your hands with soap and water after using the bathroom, after coughing or sneezing, or before making food.
+- Wash your hands with soap and warm water after using the bathroom, after coughing or sneezing, or before making food.

 - Use tissues to cover your mouth when you cough.
 Immediately throw the tissues in the garbage, do not let them lay around or pile up.

 - Stay home from work or school when you are sick.

 How do I work from home and parent my child at the same time?